ThomasDuvinage/mc-rtc-unity/README.md

 Requirements
 --
-Here are the latest tool version tested to compile the project.
+Here are the latest tool versions tested to compile the project.

 |  mc_rtc | MSVC | Unity |
 | -------- | ------- | ------- |